Top Cybersecurity Challenges for Healthcare Organizations

 Ransomware

 Of all the cyber threats faced by modern healthcare organizations, ransomware may be the most dangerous.
 It is deviously simple.
 The attacker infects the organization’s operating systems with malware that encrypts electronic health records and other data, rendering it impossible to access.
 The only way to regain access is to pay the attacker via wire transfer, Bitcoin, or a similarly difficult-to-trace method.
-Even after access has been recovered, organizations can never be fully sure the data hasn’t been duplicated.
+Even after regaining access, organizations can never be fully sure hackers didn’t duplicate the data.

 Such victimized organizations aren’t left paying trivial amounts of money, either.
 In 2020, the average ransom paid by U.S. organizations from ransomware attacks was $847,344, but reached figures as astronomical as $10 million.
 These numbers don’t even take into consideration the subsequent threats of extortion.

 The COVID-19 era has brought a new twist to this threat.
-Many ransomware emails are disguised as health advisories from a government agency or another reputable organization about the virus.
+Attackers often disguise ransomware emails as health advisories from government agencies or other reputable organizations.

 Ransomware cyber threats are particularly troublesome for healthcare organizations due to the potential catastrophe of an operational slowdown after an attack.
 If hospitals, insurance companies, and other healthcare organizations are unable to access patient information when needed, it can result in lethal consequences.
 Hackers are well aware of this, which is why, sadly, healthcare providers are often targeted for these kinds of attacks.
 It further emphasizes the importance of proper backup strategies to ensure that in the event of a ransomware attack, vital information will still be accessible so that, at least, patients immediate healthcare needs won’t be an additional factor.